 Examples of public engagement

 - Professor Iftikhar Malik is a prolific speaker who has presented his research at numerous venues across the globe, from the British Museum, Southbank Centre and Foreign and Commonwealth Office in London to prestigious educational institutions in Pakistan, Finland, Greece and Uzbekistan.

 - Dr Olivette Otele has presented her research at a variety of public events organised by, for example, the Victoria and Albert Museum, the Royal African Society and the International Slavery Museum.

-Our researchers also discuss their findings at regular public lectures in central Bath, details of which can be found here.
+Our researchers also discuss their findings at regular public lectures in central Bath.

 - A regular commentator for the international media, Professor Iftikhar Malik often provides analysis of British, European and global affairs on the BBC World Service, France 24 and Dunya News networks.

 - Dr Sarah Hackett has shared her expertise on immigration and Muslim communities in Europe on BBC television and has acted as a consultant for The Economist and BBC Radio Four.

 - Dr Olivette Otele has appeared on numerous media outlets in recent years to discuss the West Country slave trade (BBC One), the experiences of black academics (BBC Radio Four), Islamic radicalisation (France24) and Britishness after Brexit (TRT World).

 - Professor Alan Marshall has acted as an historical adviser for BBC News, BBC Wales, the History Channel and Channel Four.

 - Professor Iftikhar Malik has advised diplomats and policymakers on Muslim radicalisation and often participates as a subject expert in special briefing workshops organised by the Foreign Commonwealth Office.